 How to get to Jungfraujoch

-In order to reach the Top of Europe, you need to take the Jungfraujoch train (Jungfraujoch bahn in German).
-In actual fact, the trip involves a series of regional trains from Interlaken and then the Jungfrau train operated by Jungfrau Railways.
+The first, and traditional, method is to take the Jungfraujoch train (Jungfraujoch bahn in German) which involves a series of regional trains from Interlaken (or intermediate stations) and then the Jungfrau train operated by Jungfrau Railways.

 The Jungfraujoch railway route climbs steadily up the mountain alongside alpine pastures before making its final ascent to the summit via a 7-kilometre long tunnel carved through the mountain.